Clooos/Bubble-Card/README.md

 1. Download HACS following the instructions on [https://hacs.xyz/docs/setup/download](https://hacs.xyz/docs/setup/download/)
 2. Proceed to the initial configuration following the instructions on [https://hacs.xyz/docs/configuration/basic](https://hacs.xyz/docs/configuration/basic)
-3. On your sidebar go to `HACS` > `Integrations`
+3. On your sidebar go to `HACS` > `Integrations`.
-4. click on the icon at the right top corner then on `Custom repositories`
+4. Click on the icon in the top right corner then on `Custom repositories`.
-5. For the repository add this: `https://github.com/Clooos/Bubble-Card`
+5. For the repository add this: `https://github.com/Clooos/Bubble-Card`.
-6. For the category select `Lovelace` then click `Add`
+6. For the category, select `Lovelace`, then click `Add`.
-7. Now click on `Bubble Card` and then on the `Download` button
+7. Now click on `Bubble Card` and then on the `Download` button.
-8. Go back on your dashboard and click on the icon at the right top corner then on `Edit dashboard`
+8. Go back to your dashboard and click on the icon in the top right corner then on `Edit dashboard`.
-9. You can now click on `Add card` in the bottom right corner and search for `Bubble Card`
+9. You can now click on `Add card` in the bottom right corner and search for `Bubble Card`.

 Coming soon in the HACS default repo (still waiting for validation).